Izzimach/react-three-legacy/README.md

 Then open the example index in your browser at `http://localhost:8080/`

 Testing
 =======

-Certain tests require WebGL and cannot be run on the CI test server.
+Some tests require WebGL and cannot be run on the CI test server.
 Because of this, it is recommended that you run the tests locally before submitting a pull request.

-You can run tests via npm:
+You can run two sets of tests via npm: `npm run test` runs some basic javascript tests while `npm run rendertest` will check actual rendered output on a WebGL canvas.

 ```
 npm run test
+npm run rendertest
 ```

-Certain tests compare results to know correct reference images.
+The render tests compare their render output to known correct reference images.
-If for some reason you need to generate (or regenerate) the pixel reference images you need to install phantomjs and run
+If for some reason you need to generate (or regenerate) the pixel reference images, you can!
+Install slimerjs and run the `pixelrefs` npm task

 ```
+npm install -g slimerjs
 npm run pixelrefs
 ```